Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner. Pet Photo Tips

 GETTING THE POSE YOU WANT

+This can be the hardest part.
 You will have the most success taking good pictures if you have a helper.
 The helper can either take the photos or hold the dog.
 If your dog is obedience-trained, put him in a sit/stay.
 This keeps the dog from darting allover the place, and the photographer can keep the camera in focus.
 If the dog isn’t obedience trained, then ask your helper to hold the dog in one place on a leash or on your helper’s lap.
 If your dog is restrained with a leash and collar, watch for any extreme pulling so that you don’t get a distorted neck in the photo.
 Without a helper, you might just try tying the dog to a tree or post, and then wait for him to settle down.

 Waiting to settle down is an important trick.
 The most important point from here on is PATIENCE.
 Your photo session may take quite some time.
 At the very beginning he may be a little too excited.
 Let your dog settle a while.
 Don’t bombard your dog with all sorts of stimuli at once.
 Take your time.
 This may take a half hour.